 |Korry push buttons and annunciators|

 Existing boards such as those available from Flight Deck Solutions and OpenCockpit do not provide the necessary current to drive the korry bulbs.
 A Darlington or DMOS transistor can amplify the current.
-The Soarbywire Output amplifier solution is also available and can output to the incandescent bulbs.
+SimStacks can also output to incandescent bulbs.

 |Flight Control Unit (FCU) and Unit|

 |Requires 28 VDC power supply and 5 VDC integral and display backlight.
 Interface solution available from Cockpit Concept.
 Their FCU interface board allows you to interface the hardware to avionics software.|

 | Multi-Function Control and Display Unit (MCDU)|

 |Native usage requires ARINC 429 interfacing by Cockpit Concept and 115 VAC for operation.
 Alternatively MCDU keypad can be integrated with an LCD and I/O board; Simulator Solutions offers a conversion kit for such a purpose.|